colomoto/colomoto-web/README.md

 What is this?
 =============

-The source files behind the colomoto web pages on http://draft.colomoto.org
+This repository hosts the source files behind the colomoto web pages on http://draft.colomoto.org.
+It uses the nikola static generator: each page is a simple text file using a wiki-like markup.

+This document provides some instructions about installing and using nikola, and how to edit pages.

 Requirements and initial setup
 =============================

-This site uses the nikola static generator.

 Virtualenv